 The Wellcome Trust is a charitable foundation supporting research addressing urgent health challenges.
 Wellcome works with policy makers, runs advocacy campaigns, and forms partnerships with other organisations to ensure everyone, everywhere benefits from advances in health science.
 Much of its material is made available under a Creative Commons license.

 The Lancet, an imprint of Elsevier, is a leading journal of medicine.
 Founded as an independent, international weekly general medical journal in 1823 by Thomas Wakley, it has now evolved into a large family of journals.
-Material included in OMC is published under a Creative Commons licence.
+Material included in the OMC is published under a Creative Commons license.

 Routledge is a leading academic publisher, and part of the Taylor & Francis Group.
 In addition to open access books on sustainable development and health, the OMC also includes a large number of relevant Routledge books by permission.